Yann21/devops-artefacts/README.md

 # Description
-The objective of the following steps is to create a deployment pipeline from scratch and bring our HelloWorld application from coding to production.
+The objective of this recipe is to create a deployment pipeline from scratch and bring our HelloWorld application from coding to production.
 The project in question will be deployed in the form of a WAR file on an Apache Tomcat7 server.